aladinhabibi/Ala_Din_Repository/0_dart_basics/README.md

 ## Questions

 After completing the steps above, you should be able to answer (and understand why) the following questions:

-- What runtime [Dart] has?
-Does it use a GC (garbage collector)?
+- **What runtime [Dart] has?
+Does it use a GC (garbage collector)?**
+  - Dart runs on the Dart VM (native) and compiles to JavaScript for the web.
+Memory is managed automatically with a generational garbage collector (young/old spaces).

-- What is [Dart] VM?
-How [Dart] works natively and in a browser, and why?
+- **What is [Dart] VM?
+How [Dart] works natively and in a browser, and why?**
+  - Dart VM is a virtual machine that executes Dart with JIT during development (hot reload) and supports AOT-compiled native code in release.
+In browsers, Dart is compiled to JavaScript (via dart2js/DDC) because browsers don't ship a Dart VM.

-- What is JIT and AOT compilation?
-Which one [Dart] supports?
+- **What is JIT and AOT compilation?
+Which one [Dart] supports?**
+  - JIT compiles at runtime (fast iteration, slower startup).
+AOT compiles ahead of time to machine code (fast startup, smaller, predictable).
+Dart supports both: JIT for dev; AOT for release/native.
+For web, Dart AOT-compiles to JS for production.

-- What statically typing means?
-What is a benefit of using it?
+- **What statically typing means?
+What is a benefit of using it?**
+  - Types are checked at compile time (sound null safety).
+Benefits: earlier error detection, better tooling/autocomplete, safer refactors, and more optimizable code.

-- What memory model [Dart] has?
-Is it single-threaded or multiple-threaded?
+- **What memory model [Dart] has?
+Is it single-threaded or multiple-threaded?**
+  - Per-isolate heaps with no shared mutable state; isolates communicate via message passing.
+Each isolate has a single-threaded event loop, but multiple isolates can run in parallel on multiple cores.

-- Does [Dart] has asynchronous programming?
-Parallel programming?
+- **Does [Dart] have asynchronous programming?
+Parallel programming?**
+  - Yes: async/await, Futures, and Streams for asynchronous (non-blocking) code.
+Parallelism via isolates (including Flutter's compute), which can run concurrently across cores.

-- Is [Dart] OOP language?
-Does it have an inheritance?
+- **Is [Dart] OOP language?
+Does it have an inheritance?**
+  - Yes: class-based OOP with single inheritance, mixins, abstract classes, implicit interfaces (implements), and extension methods.

 Once you're done, notify your mentor/lead in the appropriate [PR (pull request)][PR] (checkmark this step in [README](../README.md)), and he will examine what you have learned.